jsdev/CertifiedTesterCV/README.md

 [508dev](https://lkdn.in/in/508dev) | REMOTE US

 ## Objective
-To secure a 508 Tester/Educator position and iterate over and refine a suite of accessibility tools I generated with OpenAI.
+To secure a 508 Tester/Educator position and iterate over and refine a suite of accessibility tools generated with OpenAI.

 ## Summary
-I tackle inclusion and adoption of applications very thoroughly and through a multitude of angles.
-Look forward to any opportunity to talk to my experience and the limitations of opensource and commercial tools, unmotivated teams, or even my limited availability, and how I overcome each.
+Pursuance of inclusion and the adoption of applications through a multitude of angles.
+Look forward to any opportunity to talk to my experience and the limitations of opensource and commercial tools, unmotivated teams, or even my limited availability, and how to overcome.

 I intentionally DO NOT write my own code anymore, I only plan, refine and define definition of done.

 ## Relative Work History
 - 2023 Stood uo a DOM Mutation Auditor that does continuous micro scans as a page mutates from user interactions, enabling teams without e2e tests, or access to manual testers awareness of violations and access to solutions.